arcxteam/origintrail-v8-node/README.md

 ![V8_DKG_Testnet](https://github.com/user-attachments/assets/e6bd420a-d2d7-4772-94ab-a029e76ab2d6)

-# OriginTrail V8 Incentivized Testnet - Guides
+# Run OriginTrail V8 Incentivized Testnet Node - Full Guide
 OriginTrail - Decentralized Knowledge Graph (DKG), Run an Node V8 Incentivized Testnet - Buidl to Measure, Manage, and Master
-## Here We Go...Guys!!!
+## Here We Go...Gasss!!
 **`OriginTrail community, driven by an incentivized testnet system.
 The goal of the V8 incentivized testnet is to ensure security, scalability and usability for all ecosystem participants in a joint test environment, before releasing the new version to the DKG mainnet.
 An incentivising all eligible contributors with a total incentive pool of 1,000,000 TRAC tokens.`**

 *There following four categories of contributions and their incentive pools are indicated below.*